Running mailbagit in a Docker container

 docker run -it --mount type=bind,source="C:\Users\Me\path\to\data",target=/data ualbanyarchives/mailbagit:latest bash

-So, if you have a PST file in C:\Users\Me\sampleData\export.pst
+So, if you have a PST file in C:\Users\Me\sampleData\export.pst, if you use

 type=bind,source="C:\Users\Me\sampleData",target=/data